PragTob/after_do/README.md

 Doesn't that seem a lot drier then calling some save method manually after each of those in addition to separating the concerns?

+## Is this a good idea?

+Always depends on what you are doing with it.
+As many things out there it has its use cases but can easily be misused.

+### Advantages

+- Get cross cutting concerns packed together in one file - don't have them scattered all over your code base obfuscating what the real responsibility of that class is
+- Don't repeat yourself, define what is happening when in one file
+- I feel like it helps the Single Responsibility principle, as it enables classes to focus on what their main responsibility is and not deal with other stuff.
+I initially wrote this gem when I wanted to decouple an object of my domain from the way it is saved.

+### Drawbacks

+- You lose clarity.
+With this gem it is not immediately visible what happens when a method is called as some behavior might be defined elsewhere.
+- You could use this to modify the behaviour of classes everywhere.
+Don't.
+Use it for what it is meant to be used for - a concern that is not the primary concern of the class you are adding the callback to but that class is still involved with.

 ## Is there a before method?

 No not yet, I didn't have a use case for it yet.
 If you have one please let me know, it is relatively easy to add.